It's All About You (Not About Me)

 "It's All About You (Not About Me)" is the first single from Tracie Spencer's third album, Tracie.
 The single was released on May 25, 1999.
 It was written by Heavynn, Karlin, and Schack.
 This was Spencer's first single since "Love Me" in 1992.
 A remix version features Black Thought from The Roots.

 Chart information

-"It's All About You (Not About Me)" was a successful comeback single for Spencer, hitting #6 on the Hot R&B/Hip-Hop Singles & Tracks chart and #18 on the Billboard Hot 100.
+"It's All About You (Not About Me)" reached No. 6 on the Hot R&B/Hip-Hop Singles & Tracks chart and No. 18 on the Billboard Hot 100.

 Music video

 The music video was directed by Francis Lawrence.